-COU 5012 - Orientation to Counseling & Integration of Christian Worldview
+COU 5008 - Foundations of Clinical Mental Health & Integration of Christian Worldview

 A history and overview of the profession of counseling which includes philosophical foundations, ethics, services, theories and diversity in the profession.
 A Christian worldview is articulated and various models of integration of that worldview with the profession of counseling are examined.
 Personal faith integration into the profession of counseling is emphasized.